-Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan rector of Regional Development Official's Title rs and/or Annual PHA Plan for fiscal y (Housing Connect) is consistent with the uding the Analysis of Impediments (AI) to Fair AFH) as applicable to the ounty, Utah pursuant to 24 CFR Part 91 and 24 CFR § 903.15.
-Provide a description of how the PHA Plan's contents are consistent with the Consolidated Plan or State Consolidated Plan.
+Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan rector of Regional Development Official's Title rs and/or Annual PHA Plan for fiscal y (Housing Connect) is consistent with the Consolidated Plan or State Consolidated Plan including the Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fair Housing (AFH) as applicable to the ounty, Utah Provide a description of how the PHA Plan's contents are consistent with the Consolidated Plan or State Consolidated Plan.
 In alignment with the Salt Lake County 2020-2024 Consolidate Plan (SLCo ConPlan), Housing Connect's (HC) PHA Plan outlines goals to increase affordable housing opportunities while promoting self-sufficiency and neighborhood revitalization, serving 6,000 residents annually.
 HC's plan is consistent with the SLCo ConPlan in the general focus of increasing affordable housing units in the community, and in targeting specific audiences with needs identified in the SLCo ConPlan.
 HC's designation as a Moving to Work organization, which occurred after the completion of the SLCo ConPlan, further enhances HC's ability to meet critical needs in the community.
-Salt Lake County is eager to work with HC to support this designation as we prepare to develop our consolidated plan for 2025-2029.
-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will prosecute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
+Salt Lake County is eager to work with HC to support this designation as we prepare to develop our consolidated plan for 2025-2029. ed in the accompaniment herewith, is true and accurate.
+Warning: HUD will enalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
 3729, 3802) Title: Director, SLCo Office of Regional Development Date: September 15, 2023